 If you want a more effortless, easy method for making coffee (but still want more control over your coffee making), consider a Clever Coffeemaker.
 It has a valve that won't release the coffee until you set it on top of your cup or carafe.
 This allows you to steep your coffee for four minutes before extraction.
-Two tablespoons of coffee per 12 fluid ounces of water is a good rule of thumb to start with.
+Two tablespoons of coffee per 6 fluid ounces of water is what the folks at Community Coffee recommend for their medium grind, to start with.

 My new, beloved, Acaia digital scale (awesome).
 Bluetooth.
 Programmable. iPhone app.
 My Chantal pour over electric kettle (I came into possession of a Hario gooseneck electric and that is now the one that I use 100%).
 My Javelin digital thermometer (also highly recommended).
 And my Kalita 185.